hpluska/APCompSciPrinciples/COVID/Weeks67/README.md

     * How to use Screen-cast-omatic to take a less than one minute video of your code running and save it as an mp4 file.
 Screen Capture Website: [https://screencast-o-matic.com/](https://screencast-o-matic.com/) (You can also use the screencastify chrome extension, or any other screen recorder that allows you to save your file as an mp4)

     * How to save your google doc of your written responses as a pdf.
-This is the template if you haven’t yet started your written responses, click file and make a copy.  :

     * How to use Code-print to save your code as a pdf and to mark your abstraction with a rectangle, and your algorithm with an oval.
 AP PT CodePrint: [https://bakerfranke.github.io/codePrint/](https://bakerfranke.github.io/codePrint/)